 One of our all-time favorite fine motor activities (and the most popular one on this website) is this spider web fine motor activity!
 Just grab a small basket, weave some yarn through to make a “web” and add some spider rings to the bottom.
 Then give children tweezers or clothespins and let them get the spiders out of the web.
 Use more or less yarn depending on the abilities of your students/kids.
 The more yarn you weave around the basket, the more challenging the activity will be.
 My 6-year-old son still loves doing this activity!
 So, if your kids are older and still need fine motor practice, I highly recommend this game.

 4. Getting Ready to Write Gumball Grab

 My kids love practicing any skill when I turn it into a game.
 Getting Ready to Write Gumball Grab does just that and in a super fun way!
 My kids absolutely love this game and have no clue how much fine motor practice they are getting at the same time.
 Kids grip the tweezer tongs that come with the game like they would hold a pencil, so it is awesome for developing the fine motor skills necessary for writing.
+They will get a lot of great thumb and index finger practice.
 This is just one of the many wonderful tools and activities from Lakeshore that help promote fine motor skills in a fun and engaging way!

 5. Hole Punch Game

 I created these hole punch strips (<— click here to get them) for my kids that develop fine motor skills and math skills.
 Children roll a dice and punch that many holes on the strip.
 The first one to the finish line wins!
 P.S.
 This is our favorite hole punch (affiliate link) and so much easier for my kids to use.